 Everything about the iPhone 14 Pro feels entirely effortless.
 The design is expertly judged and modern, the software is incredibly simple to use, and the camera takes even better photographs than its predecessor.
 But effortless can be taken another way, too, in that it’s not exactly the most daring update over its predecessor.

-- iPhone 14 Pro iOS 16 and Dynamic Island
+- iPhone 14 Pro Review: iOS 16 and Dynamic Island

-- Apple iPhone 14 Pro, two months in
+- iPhone 14 Pro Review: Two months later

 Let’s talk in detail about whether the iPhone 14 Pro is worth the effort on your part to either take the plunge into Apple ownership or upgrade from an existing iPhone.
 If you’re looking for a less expensive option, check out our iPhone 14 review.
 And if you prefer your iPhone to be bigger and more expensive, see our iPhone 14 Pro Max review.